Welcome to Year 5

 - Dark sweatshirt (no hooded or zipped tops as these can be hazardous when children are being active)

-PE kit should be worn on PE days, which are Mondays and Thursdays this term.
+PE kit should be worn on PE days, which are Mondays and Wednesdays this term.

 Please read our latest summer class newsletter and look at our long term plan to find more details about what we have planned and what we hope we will soon be covering again, as part of our cross-curricular approach to learning.